-When She Woke is Hillary Jordan’s uncomfortably timely pseudo-reimagining of Nathaniel Hawthorne’s The Scarlet Letter set in a dystopian America where abortion is illegal and criminals—of all stripes—are “melachromed” or tinted physically with a specific color to match the crime they committed.
+When She Woke by Hillary Jordan When She Woke is Hillary Jordan’s uncomfortably timely pseudo-reimagining of Nathaniel Hawthorne’s The Scarlet Letter set in a dystopian America where abortion is illegal and criminals—of all stripes—are “melachromed” or tinted physically with a specific color to match the crime they committed.

 And when Hannah Payne wakes up to serve her long sentence, she finds her body is dyed red, because of a child she aborted.
 Like Hester Prynne before her, she refuses to reveal the name of the man who got her pregnant, nor will she name the provider who performed the abortion.
 While Hannah is initially confined after her “melachroming”, she is broadcast on television, when she is released she’s tagged with a tracker that allows anyone on the internet to see her location and monitor her behavior.
 So-called “chromes” are publicly marginalized and forced to eke out lives on the edges of society: living in rough parts of town, struggling to find jobs, and repeatedly subject to attacks and abuse.
 It’s a grim, disturbing picture and one that’s powerful and memorable enough to make up for many of the book’s narrative flaws.

-A heartbreaking and harrowing story of trauma and survival, Exit, Pursued by a Bear follows Hermione Winter, star and captain of her small town high school cheerleading squad.
+Exit, Pursued by a Bear by E.K.
+Johnston A heartbreaking and harrowing story of trauma and survival, Exit, Pursued by a Bear follows Hermione Winter, star and captain of her small town high school cheerleading squad.
 And in tiny Palermo Springs that means a lot—here, the cheerleaders are the main attraction, talented athletes and the girls everyone wants to be.

 But when Hermione learns she is pregnant after being drugged and raped at cheer camp, the dark side of small-town life emerges.
 Neighbors and former friends turn against her and she’s suddenly a social pariah, even as she faces a gut-wrenching choice about how to move on and what she wants her future to look like.
 Despite its emotional—and often dark themes—this is a strangely hopeful tale, and Hermione’s furious determination to become no one’s cautionary tale.

-While Robert Yates’ debut novel was originally published in 1961 (prior to the landmark Roe v.
+Revolutionary Road by Robert Yates While Robert Yates’ debut novel was originally published in 1961 (prior to the landmark Roe v.
 Wade decision that—at least for a time—legalized abortion), its depiction of a Connecticut couple whose already difficult marriage is compounded by an unintended pregnancy feels uncomfortably timely.